 Read More

-To determine whether it's time to close a credit card, start by evaluating your personal financial needs and situation.
-Here are some questions to ask yourself when making this decision.
+To determine whether it's time to close a credit card, start by evaluating your financial needs and situation.
+Here are some questions to ask when making this decision:

 • Are you paying an annual fee on a card you rarely use?
-For instance, if you don't use your credit card and you're stuck with an annual fee of a couple of hundred dollars, that might be a good reason to cancel.
+If you don't use your credit card and you're stuck with an annual fee of a couple of hundred dollars, that might be a good reason to cancel.

 There are a few credit cards that might be better to hold onto instead of closing:

-• Credit cards with great rewards or perks: Great rewards that match your needs are worth holding onto, especially if you're able to meet the terms to benefit from them.
-For example, travel cards or ones with the best cash back for your everyday spending are worth keeping.
+• Credit cards with great rewards or perks: Rewards that match your needs may be worth it, if you can meet the terms to benefit from them.
+For example, travel cards or those with the best cash back for your everyday spending are worth keeping open for many people.

-• The only credit card: It's worth keeping at least one credit card open and utilized just so you can build a good payment history.
+• Your only credit card: It's worth keeping at least one credit card open (and actively using it) just so you can build a good payment history.

-• The oldest credit card: It takes time to build up a credit history and when you close the credit card with the longest history, the average age of your accounts can significantly decrease.
+• Your oldest credit card: It takes time to build up a credit history and when you close your card with the longest history, the average age of your accounts can significantly decrease.
 This can eventually hurt your credit score.

 calling credit card company